-We also were active in several gold industry events both in Perth and Kalgoorlie.
+We were active in several gold industry events in Perth, Kalgoorlie and virtually where in person attendance was not possible.

-In August 2019 we attended Diggers and Dealers, Australia's leading gold mining forum hosted in Kalgoorlie.
-More than 1,200 representatives from the industry attended, with delegates including miners, producers, explorers, brokers, bankers, investors, financiers and mining services.
-The Perth Mint exhibited and sponsored the annual gala awards.
-In September 2019 we attended and sponsored the World Gold Conference, hosted in Perth at Crown Metropol.
-The Perth Mint was gold sponsor of this global event.
+In October 2020 we attended Diggers and Dealers, Australia's leading gold mining forum as an exhibitor and Award sponsor.
+Hosted in Kalgoorlie, more than 1,950 representatives from the industry attended, with delegates including miners, producers, explorers, brokers, bankers, investors, financiers and mining services.